Tent Types: Exploring Your Ideal Recreational Shelter Options

 Walled-Canvas Tents and Glamping Dome Tents

-As a tribute to our nomadic ancestors, canvas tents appeal to those who enjoy the freedom of a more nomadic lifestyle, being immersed in Nature, while leaving a light eco-footprint – yet, still appreciating some of those creature comforts that we are accustomed to.
+As a tribute to our nomadic ancestors, natural fiber tents appeal to those who enjoy the freedom of being immersed in Nature, while leaving a light eco-footprint – yet, still appreciating some of those creature comforts that we are accustomed to.
 In this category, you’ll find A-frame tents, domes, yurts, bell tents and tipis, to name a few of the more popular tent styles.
 Canvas tents are excellent when it comes to hosting events and family gatherings – they can be built to just about any spec and size to suit your needs.

 Canvas tents are extremely durable and can be found in many stunning, pristine Nature spots around the world.
 The flame-proof, water-proof canvas has been treated with fire-retardant, as well as, mold and mildew-resistant chemicals.
 Hybrid fabrics are now available that extend the life of the fabric up to 20-years or more.